 Manchester Academic Charter School

-Schnader was a longstanding supporter of Caton Village, a residential treatment center for women in Philadelphia which provided education and life skills training until its recent closure.
+Schnader was a longstanding supporter of Caton Village, a residential treatment center for women in Philadelphia which provided education and life skills training until its closure.
 The firm held legal clinics as well as holiday events and service days, and donated computers for a new computer lab.

 Turning Points for Children